rackerlabs/docs-developer-blog/_posts/2018-09-13-integrate-dicoverer-with-OAM.md

 [Discoverer launcher](http://<discoverer_server>.corp.zynga.com:8090/discoverer/plus)

-Browse to the URL, enter your SSO login and click **Login** as shown in the following image:
+Browse to the URL, enter your SSO login, and click **Login** as shown in the following image:

 ![]({% asset_path 2018-09-13-integrate-dicoverer-with-OAM/Picture12.png %})

-Fill in the details as show in the following image:
+Fill in the details as shown in the following image:

 ![]({% asset_path 2018-09-13-integrate-dicoverer-with-OAM/Picture13.png %})